Ranked #1 Children's Hospital by U.S. News & World Report

 Support the hospital with a donation that helps kids get the care they need.

-Selective dorsal rhizotomy (SDR) is a minimally invasive spinal operation that can permanently reduce leg spasticity and encourage independent walking in children with cerebral palsy.
+Selective dorsal rhizotomy (SDR) is a minimally invasive spinal surgery in which certain nerve fibers are cut in order to reduce spasticity in the legs.
+SDR is commonly performed for children with cerebral palsy and can encourage independent walking.
 It may be an option when other therapies, such as physical therapy or Botox injections, have stopped working.

 SDR surgery normally takes about four hours and usually requires a child to stay in the hospital for four to five days.